airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 This directory contains automatically generated dbt models based on mapping files.

-### Mapping from Airbyte `email_events` to Fivetran `email_event`
+### Mapping: Airbyte `email_events` to Fivetran `email_event`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The table match score is high because the field mappings consistently relate similar data across both schemas.
-The completion score is also high, reflecting that each field has been thoughtfully mapped with minimal missing data.
+- Summary Self-Evaluation: _The table match score is high because the field mappings consistently relate similar data across both schemas.
+The completion score is also high, reflecting that each field has been thoughtfully mapped with minimal missing data._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |